1982 United States Senate election in New Jersey: Campaign

 Lautenberg's campaign was largely self-funded, giving him an advantage in a year when Democratic fundraising was hard to come by following Williams's scandal and James Florio's narrow, expensive loss in the 1981 election for governor.
 His campaign spending was criticized by LeFante.

 Sigmund had support from liberals and some labor elements.
-She ran a spirited, if brief and underfunded campaign, emphasizing her gender, arguing a woman was best suited to take on Fenwick in the fall campaign, and women's issues.
+She ran a spirited, if brief and underfunded campaign, emphasizing her gender and women's issues, arguing a woman was best suited to take on Fenwick in the fall campaign.
 At her campaign announcement, Sigmund said that a race between herself and Fenwick "would be the most exciting campaign in the country."
 She also cited women's perceived compassion and mediating skills as beneficial in politics.
 One Sigmund supporter referred to the primary race as "Snow White and the Nine Dwarfs."

 Sigmund's campaign likely cost Andrew Maguire the endorsement of Mercer County Democrats and women's groups, two groups that had favored him before her entry.
 Sigmund may also have cut into Maguire's support with labor and Black voters.
 Sigmund also drew funding and organizational help from Washington.

 LeFante's campaign had the key support of the Hudson County Democratic machine, which was expected to deliver him 50,000 votes, about half of what was expected to be necessary to win.
 Sigmund herself called him the front-runner.

 Rosen, who spent $1,000,000 and campaigned vigorously, was forced to cease campaigning late in the race due to a kidney ailment.

 In the final weeks, Maguire focused his campaign on North and Central Jersey, making 32 stops at train stations, shopping malls, and factories.
 Lautenberg and LeFante both campaigned in North Jersey, while Sigmund campaigned with Anne Clark Martindell and Claude Pepper in Trenton.

 On election night, the results swung back and forth, with Lautenberg, Maguire, and LeFante each holding the lead several times.
 Lautenberg claimed victory at 11:40 P.M. and Maguire conceded shortly after.
 LeFante declined to concede immediately, saying he would wait until Wednesday to re-examine the votes.